CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 * A list of names at the beginning of a meeting makes it easy to make temporary abbreviations.
 * A list of words that sound similar but have different meanings helps find ways to distinguish them.
 * A list in the back of your notebook can help you remember uncommon or difficult words, especially if you need them months later.
+* A quick way to increase vocabulary, but your hold on these words still needs to be reinforced with use in sentences.

 ### Working With Word Lists — Spaced Repetition